turingschool/md_launch_curriculum/Mod1/Lessons/Week4/UnitTestingI.md

 > With a partner, discuss the purpose of the file `Program.cs`; how have we used this file in the past?
 Why do you think we _don't_ have that file in the test project?
 Be ready to share out some ideas!

-** Instructor Note **: we want students to start to think about the seperation of _writing_ and _executing_ code.
-Because the execution of code in tests looks so different from executing code in Program, it can be difficult for them to make the connetion that the tests are _executing_ the implementation code.
+** Instructor Note **: we want students to start to think about the separation of _writing_ and _executing_ code.
+Because the execution of code in tests looks so different from executing code in Program, it can be difficult for them to make the connection that the tests are _executing_ the implementation code.

 ---------------------------------------------